Canonical metrics on holomorphic Courant algebroids: Bott-Chern algebroids: metrics and Aeppli classes.

 To finish this section, we give an explicit parametrization of the set of hermitian metrics in a fixed positive Aeppli class, and prove the classification of Bott-Chern algebroids stated in Proposition \ref{prop:BCclassification}.
-These results, which are crucial for our developments in the subsequent sections, rely on the following key lemma, which upgrades Donaldson's invariant \eqref{eqref:BCinvariant} to take values in $\Omega^{1,1}$.
+These results, which are crucial for our developments in the subsequent sections, rely on the following key lemma, which upgrades the Bott-Chern class \eqref{eqref:BCinvariant} to take values in $\Omega^{1,1}$.

 \begin{lemma} Let $h,h_0$ be reductions of $P$.
 Define

 where $h = e^uh_0$, for $u \in \Omega^0(i \ad P_{h_0})$, and $h_t = e^{tu}h_0$.
 Then,

 \end{lemma}